This article will explain what an artist EPK (or band EPK) is, how to make one and its benefits to help grow your musical project.

 While PDFs can be useful as they are printable, can include links and can’t be altered by the receiver.
-However, you cannot embed any audio or video to them which does limit the presentation of your project.
+However, you cannot embed any audio or video in them which does limit the presentation of your project.
 The optimal format needs to include a video and audio player so you can add your media.
 If you do decide to use a PDF, you can then share it directly or host it on your website.

 Probably the absolute best way to create and share your EPK is to have a page on your website that’s only accessible to those with a link to it.
 On this page, you can then create your EPK with the functionality to embed audio and video players.
 This also means that instead of sending people your EPK as an attachment, you can simply send a link.

-Also, pay attention to naming conventions, for example, your pictures, audios and videos, when downloaded, should not be named randomly.
+Also, pay attention to naming conventions, for example, your pictures, audio and videos, when downloaded, should not be named randomly.
 Instead, they should follow a system similar to the one below this. one.
 By starting with your name, all the files will be organized in order, by media type, in the downloader’s computer.

 Your electronic press kit will help you get your next big gig and should not be made of last-minute thoughts and media.
-As you invest some time in your band’s image, promotional material and Social Medias, your EPK will be able to grow.
+As you invest some time in your band’s image, promotional material and Social Media, your EPK will be able to grow.

 Don’t forget to keep it up to date!
-Also, the quality of each section is always better than the quantity of words or material you are using.
-It is now time to start working on each components separately and start assembling your EPK.
+Also, the quality of each section is always better than the number of words or material you are using.
+It is now time to start working on each component separately and start assembling your EPK.
 Keep it simple and start using it only when you are ready.